 Based on the over 500 stories we’ve compiled and discussions with former patients who claim they have been wronged, if cancer patients still truly, truly believe that the Burzynski Clinic offers them their only hope, we encourage them to take the following protective measures for their and their families’ sakes:

-1) If you are a cancer patient but do not have a brain tumor, YOU ARE NOT ELIGIBLE FOR ANTINEOPLASTON TRIALS.
-Patients like Kathy B. (breast cancer) get to the clinic, go through consultation with physicians believing that they will be put on antineoplastons, and as soon as they pay that massive deposit, they learn that they will be on chemotherapy.
+1) Patients have reported that they have gone through consultation with physicians at the Burzynski Clinic believing that they will be put on antineoplastons, and as soon as they paid that massive deposit, they learned that they will be on chemotherapy.
 Don’t be fooled.
 Almost all of Burzynski’s patients are on conventional chemotherapy (though they are given it off label).
 Watch as Burzynski’s son and heir apparent does not tell Kathy that she is not eligible for the treatment she thinks she is paying for.
-According to an SEC filing, the drug may have killed a child.
+After this consult, she lost $30,000 to the Burzynski Clinic.
+(According to an SEC filing, the drug may have killed a child.)
 Additionally, in December 2013, the FDA issued warning letters to Burzynski in his capacity as investigator and to his Institutional Review Board.
+The FDA observations were the basis of a 200+ page-long list of charges against Burzynski, which range from unnecessary testing to professional negligence to aiding and abetting the unlicensed practice of medicine.
+At this time, 4 (actual) physicians at the Clinic are facing Medical Board charges, as is a Physician’s Assistant.
+PROTECT YOURSELF AGAINST THIS TYPE OF BEHAVIOR!

-3) You do not have to purchase Burzynski’s medications in house–even the phenylbutyrate capsules–in his in-house pharmacy.
+3) You do not have to purchase Burzynski’s medications in house–even the phenylbutyrate capsules (also known as “PB”)–in his in-house pharmacy.
 An equivalent is available through Ucyclyd Pharma in Hunt Valley, USA.
 (You will notice that the FDA required product description on Burzynski’s AmPolGen site is identical to the NIH’s description of the drug sold by Ucycld (contact information available on that sheet).

 4) Get everything in writing.
 Do not accept verbal agreements.
 Do not allow what happened to Denise D. to happen to you.